mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died.md

 {% include image-no-link.html file="/images/fukase-wanibe.jpg" alt="Yoko Wanibe, photographed by Masahisa Fukase in a slaughterhouse near Tokyo Port" %}

->'You can't say you're a photographer because you take photographs.
-You can't say you're alive just because you live.' —Masahisa Fukase
+>"You can't say you're a photographer because you take photographs.
+You can't say you're alive just because you live." —Masahisa Fukase

 **A**